awsdocs/amazon-ecs-developer-guide/doc_source/ECS-AMI-windows-SubscribeTopic.md

-# Subscribing to Amazon ECS\-optimized AMI update notifications<a name="ECS-AMI-SubscribeTopic"></a>
+# Subscribing to Amazon ECS\-optimized AMI update notifications<a name="ECS-AMI-windows-SubscribeTopic"></a>

-**Important**
-The **Amazon ECS\-optimized Amazon Linux AMI** is deprecated as of April 15, 2021\.
-After that date, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.

-**Important**
-For the Linux variants of the Amazon ECS\-optimized AMI, the Amazon SNS alert is only sent when there is a new Amazon ECS\-optimized Amazon Linux AMI deployed\.
-Generally when a new Amazon ECS\-optimized Amazon Linux AMI is deployed, a new AMI for each of the other Linux variants of the Amazon ECS\-optimized AMI are deployed as well although there are not separate Amazon SNS alerts for them\.
-For more information, see [Amazon ECS\-optimized AMI](ecs-optimized_AMI.md)\.

-The Amazon ECS\-optimized AMIs receive regular updates for Amazon ECS container agent changes, Docker version updates, and Linux kernel security updates\.
-You can subscribe to the AMI update Amazon SNS topic for the Linux Amazon ECS\-optimized AMIs to receive notifications when a new Amazon ECS\-optimized AMI is available\.
+The Amazon ECS\-optimized AMIs receive regular updates for Amazon ECS container agent changes, Docker version updates, and Windows osecurity updates\.
+You can subscribe to the AMI update Amazon SNS topic for the Windows Amazon ECS\-optimized AMIs to receive notifications when a new Amazon ECS\-optimized AMI is available\.
 Notifications are available in all formats that Amazon SNS supports\.

 **Note**
 Your user account must have `sns::subscribe` IAM permissions to subscribe to an SNS topic\.